 We completed an offering of 105,000 shares of our common stock at a price of \$0.25 per share to a total of 88 purchasers.
 This offering was completed in two tranches.
-The first tranche of 75,000 shares was completed to

-59 investors on April 30, 2003.
+The first tranche of 75,000 shares was completed to 59 investors on April 30, 2003.
 The second tranche of 30,000 shares was completed to 29 investors on May 14, 2003.
 The total amount we received from this offering was \$26,250.
-We completed the offering pursuant to Rule 903 of Regulation S of the Act.
+We completed the offering pursuant to

+Rule 903 of Regulation S of the Act.
 Each sale of shares was completed as an "offshore transaction", as defined in Rule 902(h) of Regulation S, on the basis that: (i) each investor was outside of the United States at the time the offer to purchase the shares was made; and (ii) at the time the subscription agreement for the shares was executed, the investor was outside of the United States or we had a reasonable belief that the investor was outside of the United States.
-Each investor agreed by execution of the subscription agreement for the shares: (i) to resell the shares purchased only in accordance with the provisions of Regulation S, pursuant to registration under the Act or pursuant to registration under the Act; (ii) that we are required to refuse to register any sale of the shares purchased unless the transfer is in accordance with the provisions of Regulation S, pursuant to registration under the Act or pursuant to registration under the Act, as required by Rule 903(b)(3)(iii)(B)(4); and (iii) not to engage in hedging transactions with regards to the shares purchased unless in compliance with the Act.
+Each investor agreed by execution of the subscription agreement for the shares: (i) to resell the shares purchased only in accordance with the provisions of Regulation S. pursuant to registration under the Act or pursuant to registration under the Act; (ii) that we are required to refuse to register any sale of the shares purchased unless the transfer is in accordance with the provisions of Regulation S, pursuant to registration under the Act or pursuant to registration under the Act; and (iii) not to engage in hedging transactions with regards to the shares purchased unless in compliance with the Act.
 The subscription agreement included statements to the effect that the shares had not been registered pursuant to the Act and that the shares may not be offered or sold in the United States or to U.S. unless the shares are registered under the Act.
-No offer was made to a U.S. person and no sale was completed for the account or benefit of a U.S. person, as required by Rule 903(b)(3)(iii)(A).
-Each investor represented to us that the investor was not a U.S. person as defined in Regulation S and was not acquiring the shares for the account or benefit of a U.S. Person, as required by Rule 903(b)(3)(iii)(B)(1).
-We did not engage in a distribution of this offering in the United States and we did not offer any of the shares to any person in the United States.
+Each investor represented to us that the investor was not a US person as defined in Regulation S. We did not engage in a distribution of this offering in the United States and we did not offer any of the shares to any person in the United States.
 We did not engage in any directed selling efforts, as defined in Regulation S, in the United States.
 Each investor represented their intention to acquire the securities for investment only and not with a view toward distribution.
 Appropriate legends were affixed to the stock certificate issued to the purchaser in accordance with Regulation S. The investor was given adequate access to sufficient information about us to make an informed investment decision.
 None of the securities were sold through an underwriter and accordingly, there were no underwriting discounts or commissions involved.
 No registration rights were granted to the purchaser.